Skip to content

 Logical operators

-Both in ShulkerScript and mcscript, logical operators can be used to combine multiple conditions.
+Both in Shulkerscript and mcscript, logical operators can be used to combine multiple conditions.
 In the following code examples, the conditions are represented by A, B, etc. as placeholders for real conditions.

 logical-operators.shu